 Gatekeeper gives you three security options.
-Just like today, you can download and install apps from anywhere on the web.
+You can download and install apps from anywhere on the web.
 Or you can choose the safest option and download and install apps only from the Mac App Store.
 Or use the default option, which allows you to download apps from the Mac App Store as well as those signed with a Developer ID.
 If an app is unsigned, Gatekeeper blocks the app from being installed and warns you that it did not come from an identified developer.
 If you’re sure the app is safe, you can manually override Gatekeeper by Control-clicking the app and choosing to open it.

-With FileVault 2, your data is safe and secure — even if it falls into the wrong hands.
+With FileVault 2, your data is safe and secure — even if your Mac falls into the wrong hands.
 FileVault 2 encrypts the entire drive on your Mac, protecting your data with XTS-AES 128 encryption.
 Initial encryption is fast and unobtrusive.
 It can also encrypt any removable drive, helping you secure Time Machine backups or other external drives with ease.
 Want to start fresh or give your Mac to someone else?
 FileVault 2 makes it easy to clean data off your Mac.
-Instant wipe removes the encryption key from your Mac — making the data completely inaccessible — then proceeds with a thorough wipe of all data from the disk.
+Instant wipe removes the encryption keys from your Mac — making the data completely inaccessible — then proceeds with a thorough wipe of all data from the disk.

 Phishing is a form of attack in which online thieves try to acquire sensitive information such as user names, passwords and credit card details by creating fake websites that look like sites from legitimate companies — like your bank or a social networking site.
 The antiphishing technology in Safari can protect you from such scams by detecting these fraudulent websites.
 And if you try to visit a suspicious site, Safari disables the page and displays an alert warning you about its suspect nature.